redox-os/rfcs/text/0010-optional-services.md

 - Should restart behavior on reboot persist in the registry after reboot or be temporary?
 Maybe this could be a boolean parameter?
 - Adding an additional registry folder for non-init/per-user daemons?
 - is having only one or no name required before attempting to start a service adequate for eliminating dependency loops and accommodating cross dependent daemons?
-- is the depends array enough to properly shut services down in order?
+- is the depends array enough to properly shut services down in order? - No, need to differentiate between initfs & rootfs.
 - How to handle when the payload buffer is too large?
 Maybe error with the required length of the buffer and preform a separate read for the data?
 Maybe impose limits on service name length and number of services one can depend on.
- Could the system service monitor binary be used for per-user monitors?
+- Could the system service monitor binary be used for per-user monitors?
 Maybe this could be done with launch arguments (I guess this doesn't necessitate the same binary though)?
 Maybe a per-user service monitor would function too differently?
 - Detailed discussion for the per-user service monitor may be more appropriate in the dynamic driver loading RFC?
 This would be good to keep in mind for development though to maybe start the default user's monitor at boot for security proof of concept.
-- Environment vars as `service` toml fields?
-Maybe as a one-shot bash script service?
-Should env vars be removed from startup entirely?
 - Can the service monitor be set to automatically shut down a service once all open fds to that service have been closed through the stats crate?
 Or would this functionality be too service specific?
 - What else is needed to start up a service?
-- If the system monitor and lifecycle here is a system service monitor then additional fields in the service `toml` may be required for orchestrating startup and shutdown between daemons in the initfs and rootfs?
 - Should shutdown timeout be a service toml field?
+- Get service names from the `service.toml` file for that service instead of an explicit name field?